Man Analyzing Chart on Computer

 This trend holds true for 3-year returns (+39.1% vs +50.4%) and 5-year returns (+71.4% vs +78.9%).

-If you're wondering how this is mathematically possible, it's because only investing on days that close at all-time highs causes you to miss many of the worst-performing days.
+If you're wondering how this is mathematically possible, it's because investing only on days that close at all-time highs 1) skips many of the worst-performing periods and 2) puts your money to work immediately in an upward-trending market.

 The charts below show how frequently the S&P 500 Index has been down 10% or more over various time periods following each of the 1,250+ all-time highs since 1950: